flowdev/comb/ERROR_HANDLING.md

 In general, we distinguish between simple **leaf** parsers that don't use any sub-parsers and **branch** parsers that do use one or more sub-parsers.

-For recovering from errors the parser uses a minimal set of modes. \
+For recovering from errors the parser uses `NoWayBack` parsers and their `Recoverer`s.
-Great care has to be taken by all branch parsers because we not only have to find a safe point to recover to, but also have to have the correct Go call stack to be able to parse correctly after recovering.
-Furthermore, we need to use the parsers more often than other (e.g. LR-) parsers. \
-This is a downside of all parser combinators.
-We mitigate it with some helpers and by caching as much as reasonable.

 The `NoWayBack` parser plays a key role in error recovery.
 It is the one to conclude that an error has indeed to be handled